tskit-dev/msprime/docs/api.rst

 Each table supports accessing the data either by row or column.
 To access the row ``j`` in table ``t`` simply use ``t[j]``.
-The value returned by such an access is an instance of :func:`collections.namedtuple`, and therefore supports either positional access or access via named attributes.
+The value returned by such an access is an instance of :func:`collections.namedtuple`, and therefore supports either positional or named attribute access.
 To access the data in a column, we can use standard attribute access which will return a numpy array of the data.
 For example::